9 Signs Your Water Heater Is Going Out

 Decreased water pressure is another sign of failing water heaters.
 This can be caused by a leaking or faulty pressure valve, a leaking tank, issues with the connecting pipes, or sediment buildup.
 Annually flushing your water heater will prevent buildup from affecting the water pressure.
 However, if the problem is caused by a failing temperature and pressure relief (TPR) valve, bring a licensed pro to repair the issue immediately.
 A faulty TPR valve can cause your water heater to explode.

-If you only notice discoloration and strange smell when running hot water, something might be going on with your water heater.
-This is usually caused by mineral deposits and other sediment buildups.
-Some of these deposits may be harmful to your body or irritate your skin.
-Others might clog the hot water lines over time, leading to bigger plumbing problems.
+If you only notice discolored or rusty water when running hot water, something could be wrong with your water heater.
+Mineral deposits, corrosion, or other sediment buildups can cause this issue.
+Some of these deposits may irritate your skin, while others can clog the hot water lines, leading to bigger plumbing problems.

 Generally speaking, it’s best to have a licensed water heater repair professional work on your water heater.
 It is a complicated appliance that requires electrical and plumbing knowledge most homeowners do not have.
 Plus, working with hot water can be dangerous for the inexperienced.